Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Health Care Benefits

-As a veteran with a 0 percent VA disability rating, you’ll receive free health care and medications for the condition you’ve been rated for.
+As a veteran with a 0 percent VA disability rating, you’ll receive no-cost health care and medications for the condition you’ve been rated for.

-When you sign up for VA health care, the VA assigns you to one of 8 “priority groups.”.
+When you sign up for VA health care, the VA assigns you to one of eight “priority groups.”
 The higher your priority group, the sooner you’ll be able to receive care and the less your care will cost.
 Most 0% rated veterans are assigned to Priority Group 6.

 Priority Group 6 benefits include free inpatient care for any medical need.
 You’ll be charged a co-pay for: